I:03:03 Information Technology Resources

 D. Knowledge of External Network Policy

-1. Users of MTSU's external network connections will comply with the evolving acceptable use policies established by the external networks' governing bodies.
-A link to the current relevant policy from the Tennessee Board of Regents is given at the end of this policy.
+1. Users of MTSU's network connections will comply with the evolving acceptable use policies established by the external networks' governing bodies.
+The current relevant policy from the TBR is I:08:00:00 Information Technology Resources.

 E. Resource Management